“Between Eternity and the thirty-one persons aboard, a one-inch envelope of metal and four man-made engines…”

 The low budget also works against the success of the film, with Flight #627 rendered via some questionable model-work—which, moreover, uses the wrong kind of plane (it’s supposed to be a DC-7, but the model used is of a DC-6).
 During the rescue sequence at the end, careless set-ups and angles give away the fact that this footage was photographed in the safety of a swimming-pool—the edge of which can be seen in the background of some shots.
 Furthermore, the tiny cockpit may be technically correct, but the necessity for the flight-crew to climb over each other every time someone leaves – which is often – is terribly distracting.
 The set used for the cabin of the plane is more realistic, and also more interesting—inasmuch as it seems to be the same one used in Zero Hour!

 Another detail connected with this film is worth highlighting—more accidental importance if you like: it also represents a step in the evolution of the box-picture.
-It was preceded in this respect by The High And The Mighty, which presented its all-star cast that way; but this was the first of these films to use the approach of shorthand character-sketches as a way of promoting the film: something which would become standard under the benign tyranny of Irwin Allen.
+In this Crash Landing followed the lead of The High And The Mighty, which presented its all-star cast that way; but this was the first of this sub-set of films to use the approach of shorthand character-sketches as a way of promoting a production: something which would become standard under the benign tyranny of Irwin Allen.

 And there’s one more point I need to make about that poster.
 Consider again that tag-line: This is the moment when 32 lives are laid bare!!!